VictorKhal/VictorKhal/README.md

 |----------------------------------------------------------|

 🧑‍💻  About me
-An aspiring QA engineer with an understanding of software testing fundamentals who wants to start a career in QA.
+QA engineer with an understanding of software testing fundamentals who wants to start a career in QA.
 Confident in writing test cases, bug reports and working with testing tools.
 I constantly learn and develop, I work confidently in a team, and I am focused on achieving high results.